Bryan Colangelo: Phoenix Suns

 Colangelo was hired by the Suns front office in 1991.
 In 1995, Colangelo succeeded his father as general manager of the Suns.

-During his tenure as Phoenix's general manager, Colangelo made a number of transactions that have received wide praise across the NBA, including the drafting of would-be superstars Shawn Marion and Amar'e Stoudemire.
-Colangelo traded Jason Kidd to the New Jersey Nets for Stephon Marbury, and then traded Marbury and oft-injured Penny Hardaway to the New York Knicks for several contracts.
+Colangelo drafted would-be superstars Shawn Marion and Amar'e Stoudemire and traded Jason Kidd to the New Jersey Nets for Stephon Marbury, and then traded Marbury and oft-injured Penny Hardaway to the New York Knicks for several contracts.
 The additional salary cap space created by this trade allowed Colangelo to sign Steve Nash back from the Dallas Mavericks in the summer of 2004.
 Nash would go on to be the 2004–05 and 2005–06 NBA Most Valuable Player, and the Suns would go 62–20 and claim the top playoff seed in the Western Conference in the 2004–05 season.
 As a result, Colangelo was awarded the 2005 NBA Executive of the Year Award.

 In the summer of 2005, Colangelo traded shooting guard Joe Johnson to the Atlanta Hawks for two future first-round picks and Boris Diaw, who then won the 2006 NBA Most Improved Player Award.
 Colangelo also dealt Quentin Richardson to the Knicks.
 After the loss of these two players and the loss of Stoudemire for virtually the entire season (only playing in 3 regular season games), the Suns once again led the Pacific Division.

 In addition to his work with the Suns, he served as president of Phoenix Arena Sports (PAS), the owning entity of the Arizona Rattlers team of the Arena Football League and the operating entity of the Phoenix Mercury team of WNBA from June 1991 through June 2002.
 The Rattlers won the championship in 1994 and 1997 and the Mercury played in the WNBA finals in 1998.
 He won the AFL Executive of the Year award in 1993 for his work with the Rattlers.